splinterhq/libsplinter/README.md

 ## Quick Install

-On **Debian / Ubuntu** (and derivatives), the Big Bang installer builds and installs the full semantic stack (Splinter with embeddings, llama.cpp, and Lua) from source:
+On **Debian / Ubuntu** (and derivatives), the Big Bang installer builds and installs the full semantic stack (Splinter with embeddings, llama.cpp, and Lua) from source.
+This will install all OS package dependencies neededto build splinter and its dependencies from source (takes ~15 minutes on average systems):

 ```sh
 curl -fsSL https://raw.githubusercontent.com/splinterhq/libsplinter/main/scripts/bigbang.sh | bash